 How to enroll?

-The MI is available for Master students who start their programme in September or in February and will run in your second semester.
+The MI is available for Master students who start their programme in September or in February and will run in your second semester (doing your internship in the first semester of your MSc will not be allowed!).
 Whether or not this internship is an option for you depends on your personal situation and circumstances like study progress, study programme and the timing of compulsory courses in your final year.
 We encourage you to have a talk with your Programme Internship Coordinator about your planning and visit the information session on Master Internships your Programme will organise in the beginning of your programme.

 If you thereupon decide to participate, enroll yourself in the group of interested students in the MI Nestor Course for your Programme.
 The registration deadline will be communicated on Nestor and in the information session that your Programme Internship coordinator organises.
 Subsequently, you will have to find an internship and decide with your company supervisor what your assignment will be.
 Next, upload your signed (by you and your company supervisor) internship proposal to the MI Nestor course no later than three weeks before you plan to start your internship, using the available format.
 When approved by your Programme Internship Coordinator, we will register you in Progress.
 You are ready to start!